kevinmaddox/mintcrate/README.md

 However, this directory setup can be redefined via the function `setResourcePaths`.

+## Examples
+Sample project scan be found in the `examples` directory.
+You can run these by simply calling `love {example-folder-name}` within the `examples` directory (assuming LÖVE has been added to your path).

 ## Rooms

 ## Entities
 Actives, Backdrops, Paragraphs

 ## Tilemaps